NodeBB/docs/src/docs/installing/os/freebsd.md

 cd NodeBB
 ```
 > Version prior including 4.7.2:
-> Please be aware the the usage of sass-embedded ist not working on FreeBSD.
+> Please be aware the the usage of sass-embedded is not (!) working on FreeBSD.
 > [There might be a modification](https://github.com/NodeBB/NodeBB/issues/13867) for the file `src/utils.js` needed.
 > `cp src/utils.js src/utils.js.bak`
 > `sed -i '' "s|const sass = require('sass-embedded');|const sass = require('sass');|g" src/utils.jsc`